HannaGreentree/icook/README.md

 # Honest Statement
 This README covers all steps of planning, building, testing, and preparing the iCook website.
-All external sources are fully attributed, and the project meets required assessment criteria.
+All external sources are fully attributed, and the project meets the required assessment criteria.

 ---